How to write a landing page to sell your info product

 Another advantage of creating info products is that, being able to sell them digitally, you don’t have to invest in stores or shipments, so the risk is almost zero.

-These are also a lot.
+Quite a lot.

 The hard part is knowing how to sell them.

-No matter what type of product you intend to sell, almost certainly there will already be a few in the market.
+No matter what kind of product you want to sell, there will almost certainly already be a few on the market.

 You need to write sure-fire copy for your landing page using the best direct response copywriting techniques.